SB-Ansel/DuckDL/README.md

 ## Preamble

 DuckDL is a Windows GUI frontend for *youtube-dl*.
-DuckDL includes download queueing, downloading of entire playlists, and a library interface for managing downloaded videos.

 ## License